feat7/event-manager-server/README.md

 ## On Windows
 If you're using ```XAMPP``` then simply move of the contents to ```htdocs``` folder.
 Note that htdocs should be root folder and don't make any subfolder inside it.

-# Next update
-I will make the installation procedure easier and more convenient.
-Create issue if you face any problem regarding installation.
-Router will be very robust and flexible in next version.

-# To Do
-- New Router
-- Command Line Interface tool
-- Migrations from CLI
-- SHELL to debug
-- PHPUnit for unit tests
-- Docker implementation.
-- suggest more..

-# Contribution
-Please create issue first if you're planning to contribute.

 # LICENSE
 The MIT LICENSE.